hos-b/dummy-c-extension/README.md

 * C error handling <--> Python exception class
 * C API <--> Python capsule

+in addition, it adds a stub file to the final package, so that the extension is easier to use in IDEs that parse type information.

 # Build & Install
 ## windows
 add mingw64/bin to `PATH` and run: